riyanah/fullstackvideo/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you would like to reuse this project, you can add your own AWS credentials to the ```SETTINGS.PY``` file, and create a S3 bucket on AWS.
+If you would like to reuse this project, you can add your own AWS credentials to the ```SETTINGS.PY``` file, hopefully with an .env file, and create a S3 bucket on AWS.

 <!-- USAGE EXAMPLES -->
 ## Usage